iaklampanos/bde-pilot-2/pilot/README.md

         Recommended data sources: ECMWF,NCAR
         Recommended structure: ERA-Interim
     ```
 - <netcdf_dispersion_files>: NetCDF files that contain dispersions for different clustering methods,descriptors and configurations.
-Usually these files are the output of an atmospheric dispersion model i.e HYSPLIT,DIPCOT
+Usually these files are the output of an atmospheric dispersion model i.e HYSPLIT,DIPCOT.

 - <model_template.zip>: zip files that contain the NeuralNetwork model that is used for source estimation.
 Usually exported from model_template class and neural network scripts.

 - <clustering_method>: Clustering configuration i.e shallow_ae (Single autoencoder), deep_ae (Stacked autoencoders), etc.

-- <descriptor>: descriptor used for clustering_method i.e km2 (double kmeans), dense (density-based descriptors)
+- <descriptor>: descriptor used for clustering_method i.e km2 (double kmeans), dense (density-based descriptors).

+- <html_repr>: String that presents the estimation method to the end user.